mitre/secure-coding-case-studies/python/msccs-1.md

 Many techniques exist to generate valid SQL that can cause the SQL engine to alter the makeup of the database, overwrite files on the server, and execute operating system commands.
 By further manipulating the SQL command, an adversary could perform a wide array of different actions, making this weakness one of the most dangerous.

+### Fix:

-**Mitigation:** To fix this issue, the format() method was replaced by Psycopg’s built-in parameterization functionality on line 23 (also on line 25) to automatically convert Python objects to and from SQL literals.
+To fix this issue, the format() method was replaced by Psycopg’s built-in parameterization functionality on line 23 (also on line 25) to automatically convert Python objects to and from SQL literals.

     fixed file: postgraas_server\backends\postgres_cluster\postgres_cluster_driver.py